Last Updated on December 20, 2025 by Emma Fajcz | Published: September 6, 2019

 If you really want to eat like a local in Paris, throughout the meal don’t be shy to ask for more bread to sop up the glorious juices and sauces.
 And don’t worry—you won’t be charged extra for it!

 If there’s one rule that you remember from this list, it’s this: take your time.
-Whole book chapters, and indeed entire books, have been written about this topic.
+Whole book chapters, and indeed entire books about the art of French eating, have been written about this.

 Even in Paris, which is unlike the rest of France in myriad other ways, the on-the-go meal snarfed down at one’s desk while continuing to work is rare.
 Indeed, this element of French culture—the slow, deliberate meal—is still alive and well in the capital.